These Are The 17 Easiest Microgreens To Grow

 Grow these quick-win varieties to practice your growing skills and gain confidence.
 Before you know it, you'll be growing nutritious microgreens throughout the year.

 When your neighbors are eating week-old bagged salad in the winter, you'll be harvesting and adding fresh vitamin and mineral-rich microgreens to your meals.

 New to Growing Microgreens?

 Microgreens are seedlings of vegetables and herbs.
-They can be grown inside in small trays either in a window sill or well-lit room all year long.
+They can be grown inside in small trays either on a window sill or well-lit room all year long.

-Microgreens are chock-full of nutrients, way more concentrated with nutrition than the fully-grown vegetables.
+Microgreens are chock-full of nutrients, way more concentrated with nutrition than fully-grown vegetables.

 Because of their concentrated nutrients, you can add a small amount of a few varieties and quickly improve your vitamin and mineral uptake.

 Want to learn how to grow microgreens?
 Click here.

 To some extent, the microgreens on lists such as these depend on each persons growing setup, the available light intensity, and the soil media and container being used to grow microgreens.